napari/napari/docs/explanations/rendering.md

 needs to be loaded into RAM and then transferred into VRAM.
 Loading into RAM must be done in a thread since we don't know how long it will take.
-For example loading data over the internet or doing a complex calculation to produce the data could both take really long time.
+For example loading data over the internet or doing a complex calculation to produce the data could both take a really long time.
 We are going to use the new `@thread_worker` interface for our thread pool.

 Loading into VRAM is a different story because it must happen in the GUI thread,